info-beamer/package-sdk/p2plib/README.md

 ## Callback `group.promote_leader(self, peer_info)`

-Called on the currently selected leader.
+Called on a newly selected leader.
 Set up required data structures needed to fulfil the leader role.
 This can include starting new background threads. `peer_info` provides information about the leader.